 Molecular mechanisms of neurodegeneration

-Current work in the lab focusses on the role and pathological mechanism of toxic protein aggregates and the cellular defense systems that fight against these aggregates.
+Current work in the lab focusses on the role and pathological mechanisms of toxic protein aggregation in neurodegenerative diseases, as well as cellular defense systems that cope with the aggregates.

 We investigate the effects of aggregating proteins in primary neuronal cultures and in vivo in mouse models of neurodegenerative diseases.
-In cooperation with the departments of Ulrich Hartl, Matthias Mann and Wolfgang Baumeister (MPI of Biochemistry), we aim to use a multidisciplinary approach to characterize the formation of amyloid-like aggregates, their localization in the cell and their interactions with other proteins.
-To reveal common mechanisms relevant for different neurodegenerative diseases, we compare the aggregates formed by natural disease-causing proteins and by rationally designed artificial proteins.
+In cooperation with the departments of Ulrich Hartl, Matthias Mann and Wolfgang Baumeister (MPI of Biochemistry), we take a multidisciplinary approach to characterize the composition of amyloid-like aggregates, their localization in the cell and their impact on neuronal function and survival.